 You may find these tips very simple, but you might be surprised at how many job seekers make a mistake without knowing it.
 Then they wonder why they did not get the job or even make it to the interview.
 Below is a list of what you should avoid when looking for your desired job.

 Errors in both resume and cover letter have long been a point of argument for any job seeker.
-Since employers typically get hundreds, if not thousands, of resumes for each position they list, you must always remember that your job application stands out by exuding perfection in terms of the correct spelling, punctuations, grammar, and all.
+Since employers typically get hundreds, if not thousands, of resumes for each position they list, you must always remember that your job application stands out by exuding perfection in terms of the correct spelling, punctuation marks, grammar, and all.

 Limit your job search